bernardo-cruz/bernardo-cruz/README.md

-## 👋 Hi there!
+## 👋 Hey there!
-I'm Bernardo, an aeronautical engineer with a BSc in Aeronautical Engineering and (hopefully soon) an MSc in Data Science.
-My passion lies in both coding and engineering.
-I'm from Zurich 🇨🇭 and have over seven years of experience working as an aeronautical engineer and around two years as a data scientist.
+I'm Bernardo, the master of the skies with a BSc in Aeronautical Engineering and (cross your fingers for me) soon-to-be MSc in Data Science.
+I'm a coding wizard and an engineering enthusiast, bringing the best of both worlds together.
+Hailing from the land of Swiss precision, Zurich 🇨🇭, I've soared through the skies as an aeronautical engineer for over seven glorious years and spent a couple of years as a data scientist, too.

 ## 👨🏽‍💻 Experience
-During my time at Bucher Leichtbau AG, I provided advice and support to all departments regarding initial airworthiness certification.
-My expertise included interpreting certification specifications, verifying documentation for "minor" and "major changes," and communicating with customers, official bodies, and authorities.
-Additionally, I provided consulting services to the development department for design optimization.
+During my time at Bucher Leichtbau AG, I was the go-to guy for all things airworthiness certification.
+I cracked the code on interpreting those certification specifications, verifying documents for both "minor" and "major changes," and mastering the art of charming customers, official bodies, and authorities alike.
+Not to brag, but I even dazzled the development department with my consulting skills for design optimization.

-In 2021, I transitioned to data science and joined Crealogix AG.
-There, I provided advice and support to the department on new data science and machine learning products.
-My responsibilities included creating prospect and upsell models, extracting information from fact-sheets using customized OCR, and developing user journeys for chatbot dialogue flow.
-I also developed chatbot solutions using IBM Watson and Spacy.
+But hey, life had other plans, and I took a detour into the wild world of data science.
+At Crealogix AG, I played the role of a data sorcerer, conjuring up advice and support for the department's cutting-edge data science and machine learning products.
+I worked my magic on prospect and upsell models, pulling information from fact-sheets with my trusty customized OCR spell, and creating enchanting user journeys for chatbot dialogues.
+Oh, and did I mention I brewed chatbot solutions using IBM Watson and Spacy?
+Straight up sorcery!

-After my time at Crealogix, I joined Prognolite AG, where I developed regression models to predict turnover and menu sales using customer data and external data such as weather or public holidays.
-We utilized Multi-Output Regression, Quarto👍, R, and Python, and implemented customized API calls to fetch the data from the database.
-It was really cool stuff ⚡.
+Then, I found myself at Prognolite AG, where I unleashed my predictive powers.
+Armed with customer data and the secret ingredients of weather and public holidays, I whipped up regression models to forecast turnover and menu sales.
+It was like a culinary adventure, where I sprinkled Multi-Output Regression, Quarto👍, R, and Python like seasonings, and even concocted special API calls to fetch data from the database.
+Let me tell you, it was some seriously cool wizardry ⚡.

-Currently, I am in the final stages of my Master's programm 🙈, and soon I will be starting a new adventure... (to be continued 😎).
+So, my friend, stay tuned for the next chapter in my epic saga.
+The stage is set, the curtain is about to rise, and Bernardo is ready to take center stage once again.
+Exciting times are ahead, and I can't wait to share the next part of this incredible journey with you.
+Until then, hold on tight and brace yourself for what's to come! 😎

 ## 🌐 Socials: